NerfJohn/Project-RISCII/docs/uPManual/README.md

 ### Nested Vector Interrupt Controller (NVIC) Registers

-The NVIC registers control how to handle the system's various interrupts.
-Predefined interrupts- with predefined priorities -can be enabled for preempting the application program.
-Interrupts automatically jump to a program address based on the below equation:

-<code>PC = (n \* 8)</code>
+The NVIC registers control which interrupt's have been received an can be forwarded to the core for processing.
+Controls include individual enable and flag signals for each of the 11 interrupts.
+Logic shared between the NVIC and core implement priority and behavioral rules for interrupts.

-where "n" is equal to the interrupt's enable/flag bit field number.
-Once the jump is taken, the uP is considered to be in "interrupt mode" until a JPR instruction with the "r" flag (see ISA) is executed.
+Interrupts cause the core to save the current PC/CC values and enter an "interrupt mode".
+In this mode, the PC is initialized to a value equal to the serviced interrupt's bit field (ie in the NVIC registers) times 8.
+The core continues running in interrupt mode, ignoring other interrupts, until a JPR instruction with its "r" flag (see ISA) is executed.
 Once executed, the uP returns to the previous context (ie PC/CC values) preempted by the interrupt.

-Note that while the hardware prioritizes the order to run interrupts, it does not allow one interrupt to preempt another until the current interrupt has finished running.
-Also note that enabling interrupts often requires setting values in both the NVIC and interrupt's source peripheral.
+The enable bits determine if an interrupt's flag can be forwarded to the core (a value of 1 allowing passage).
+The flag bits record if an interrupt signal was detected (a value of 1 equaling detection).
+These bits are typically updated by hardware, though can be overwritten by the software directly.

+If two or more interrupts are enabled and have been detected, the NVIC will forward the interrupt with the higher bit field (ie in the NVIC registers).
+Thus, while interrupts cannot pre-emptive other interrupts due to the core's "interrupt mode", they are executed in a prioritized manner.

+In general, interrupts are expected to be enabled both in the NVIC and at their origin, arriving as pulses captured by the flag bits.
+It is expected that the flags are handled with care (as both hardware and software write to them- write conflicts are a potential issue).

-The NVIC is still fully operational while the uP is in the PAUSED state.
-However, the uP core does not process the NVIC's signals until the uP is once again in the RUNNING state.
+The NVIC registers remain fully operational while the uP is in the PAUSED state.
+However, the core prevents interrupts from being processes until in the RUNNING state.

 **_NVIC_ENABLE (SW Address = 0x8008, HW Address = 0xC004)_**